Schamma11/system_engineering-devops/0x03-shell_variables_expansions/README.md

-Shell Variables and Expansions Project
+# Shell Variables and Expansions

-This project contains Bash scripts that demonstrate the use of environment variables, local/global variables, and variable expansions.
+This directory contains scripts for the ALX SE102 project on shell variables, environment setup, and expansions.

+Each script is two lines, executable, and follows the project instructions.

+Created by Schamma.